kubrickfr/avsc-wiki/API.md

     established, for stateless transports this will delay handshakes until the first message is sent.
   + `objectMode` {Boolean} Expect a transport in object mode.
-Instead of exchanging buffers, objects {id, payload} will be written and expected.
+Instead of exchanging buffers, objects `{id, payload}` will be written and expected.
     This can be used to implement custom transport encodings.
+  + `scope` {String} Scope used to prefix messages accross a shared connection.
+    There should be at most one emitter or listener per scope on a single stateful transport.
+Scoping isn't supported on stateless transports.
+    Matching emitter/listener pairs should have matching scopes.
   + `serverFingerprint` {Buffer} Fingerprint of remote server to use for the initial handshake.
 This will only be used if the corresponding adapter exists in the cache.